Buffett's Berkshire pares drug holdings, sheds Axalta, Biogen - NewsBreak

 That suggests Buffett and his investment managers Todd Combs and Ted Weschler remain wary of valuations as stock prices regularly set new highs.

-The Standard & Poor’s has doubled from its March 2020 trough early in the COVID-19 pandemic.
+The Standard & Poor's (.SPX) has doubled from its March 2020 trough early in the COVID-19 pandemic.

 Berkshire has instead bought back about $14.3 billion of its own stock between January and late July though its share price also set records, and now sits just 2% below its May 7 peak.